obniz/obniz/doc/ble-peripheral.md

 -->

 ## descriptor.writeWait(data)
-write on descriptor
+This writes data on descriptor.
-return true for success, false for fail.
+It returns true when it succeeds and false when it fails.

 ```Javascript
 let result =  await descriptor.writeWait([0xf0,0x27]);